Tax & Accountancy

 How to claim allowable expenses on your tax return

-Landlord expenses are claimed through the UK Property pages of your self-assessment tax return.
-HMRC provides separate boxes for the main expense categories: property repairs and maintenance, legal and professional fees, cost of services, and other allowable property expenses.
-Finance costs (e.g. mortgage interest) are entered separately and generate a 20% tax credit rather than being deducted from profit.
+Landlord expenses are claimed through the UK Property (SA105) pages of your self-assessment return.
+HMRC provides separate boxes for the main categories, including property repairs and maintenance, legal and professional fees, cost of services, and other allowable property expenses.
+Finance costs such as mortgage interest are entered separately and generate a 20% tax credit rather than being deducted from profit.

 Record keeping for landlord expenses

-HMRC can enquire into a self-assessment return for up to four years after filing, longer in cases of serious non-compliance.
-You should retain records of all income and expenses for at least five years after the filing deadline for the relevant tax year.
-Good records include:
+HMRC can enquire into a self-assessment return for a period after filing, and longer in cases of serious non-compliance, so retain records of all income and expenses for at least five years after the filing deadline for the relevant tax year.
+Good records include receipts and invoices for every expense claimed, bank statements showing payments, mileage logs, tenancy agreements and rent schedules, and correspondence with agents, contractors and tenants.
+A dedicated landlord bank account makes these records far easier to evidence; our guide to the best bank accounts for UK landlords covers the options.

 Allowable expenses for HMOs and multi-let properties